Korrin-F/tDA_text_based_adventure_game/README.md

-# Assignment 4 from the Developer Accademy
+# Assignment 4 from the Developer Academy

 ## Assignment Instructions
 Let users move through rooms based on user input and get descriptions of each room.